How To Create an LLC: The Ultimate Guide

 The advantages of structuring your business as an LLC - rather than operating as a general partnership, limited liability partnership, sole proprietorship, or starting a corporation - surpass its drawbacks in most cases.

-- Limited liability: The most apparent advantage of creating an LLC is shielding your personal assets.
+- Limited liability: The most apparent advantage is shielding your personal assets.
 In most cases, LLC members will be protected from legal claims against the company and not be personally responsible for any business debts.

 - Pass-through taxation: As "pass-through" or "flow-through" entities, LLCs do not pay any entity-level taxes as C corporations do.
 LLC income is “passed-through" to members, who report it on their personal tax returns.